 In France, using human skin tissue for scientific purposes requires the approval and authorization of the Ministry of Research and Higher Education.
 This Ministry defines the main guidelines and distributes funds according to specific criteria.

 Using human skin tissue for scientific purposes also requires the approval and authorization of the French Ethical Committee (Comité de Protection de Personnes or CPP) and the French Ministry of Research and Higher Education.

 Genoskin’s high quality dermatological testing models are created from real human skin that is donated and collected in France with the informed consent of every individual donor in full respect of the Declaration of Helsinki.

 Approval of the French Ministry of Research & Higher Education

 The French Ministry of Research and Higher Education creates and implements the national policy for research and innovation.
 It defines the main guidelines and distributes funds according to the objectives sets.
 It also oversees research organizations and providers of higher education.

-On March 8th, 2012, Genoskin received a 5-year authorization from the French Ministry of Higher Education & Research for:
+On October 12th, 2017, Genoskin renewed its 5-year authorization from the French Ministry of Higher Education & Research for: